Mattmrob/Work-Day-Scheduler/README.md

 ## Description

-The Work Day Scheduler is to be an app that allows users to plan their current day.
-It displays the current day at the top of the page and provides several time slots for users to enter information.
-As time passes, slots will change color depending on if the time has passed or is currently passing.
+The Work Day Scheduler is to be an app that allows users to plan their day.
+It displays the current day at the top of the page and provides hourly time slots between 9am and 5pm for users to enter information.
+As time continues, reloading the page will cause the slots to change color depending on if the time has passed or is currently passing.

 ## Installation